asdf-a11/SoftwareRayTracer/README.md

 ## Description

-My attempt at writing a ray tracer optimised to run on the CPU only.
+My attempt at writing a ray tracer from scratch optimised to run on the CPU only.
+Also with the help from the book ()

-### Some of the optimisations implimented
-- BVH(bounding volume heirachy) groupes faces so total number of intersection tests are greatly reduced
-- Use of fibinacci latice for uniform hemisphere sampling, provides less nose for fewer samples compared to random sampling
-- Any two faces which together are either a rectangle or a rhombus are combined so that they can be reprisented by a single face, therefore reducing the total number of faces.

 ### Screenshots